CRG Research Report

 The pace car replicas were built at both Norwood, OH, and Los Angeles,

-were from Los Angeles, which compares well with the overall plant production
+were from Los Angeles, which is comparable to the overall plant production

 All pace cars are RS/SS convertibles and will have 50-A paint and 720